-Local Authority Assessment Officers attend school weekly as part of the EHC Conversion process.
-For students in KS4 and Post 16 colleagues for the LA Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visits students at home and in school as part of their assessment processes.
+For students in KS4 and Post 16 colleagues for the LA Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visit students at home and in school as part of their assessment processes.

 The Transitions Team also support the Deputy Head to provide the Annual Transitions Fair which brings together a range of post school providers so parents and students can meet them and begin to explore opportunities for students when they leave school.

 The School is part of Luton Futures, a partnership of nine secondary schools in Luton, set up in 2010, who seek to achieve the best education for their pupils, and the best teaching and working environment for their teachers, by working collaboratively together – sharing their skills, experience and understanding for the greater good.